top of page

 How volunteering for animal shelters, rescues and nonprofits improves your mental and physical health

-If you have a full-time job and also attempt to be a good friend, partner, parent and pet owner, or foster you might assume that adding volunteering to the mix would make you feel more stressed.
+If you have a full-time job and also attempt to be a good friend, partner, parent, pet owner, or foster you might assume that adding volunteering to the mix would make you feel more stressed.

-In other words, giving your time in service of others can make you feel as if you have more time, even if your schedule is busier.
+In other words, giving your time in service can make you feel as if you have more time, even if your schedule is busier.

-The good news is that for animal lovers, opportunities abound: Working Dogs For Vets is almost always looking for people to help with animal care, administrative tasks, cleaning and laundry, and many shelters offer guidance on making inexpensive toys for residents or gathering pet care supplies like old towels and blankets from friends and neighbors.
+The good news is that for animal lovers, opportunities abound: Working Dogs For Vets is almost always looking for people to help with animal care, or with administrative tasks, and many shelters offer guidance on making inexpensive toys for residents or gathering pet care supplies like old towels and blankets from friends and neighbors.
 Working Dogs For Vets is recruiting volunteers to join our team.

 After completing this form please contact us